SMontiel/openai-client-java/README.md

   - [ ] Retrieve vector store file batch
   - [ ] Cancel vector store file batch
   - [ ] List vector store files in a batch

+## Contributing

+Do you want to contribute or give me a hand a hand with the documentation?
+I will appreciate that!